prataprc/prataprc.github.io.v1/_contents/sudoku-in-erlang.rst

     # solve a single sudoku puzzle of complexity 3 (9x9) and difficulty 40%
     $ bin/sudoku -c 3 -d 40 -s 1123 -n 100
     complexity:3 count:100 difficulty:40 seed:1123
-    Time taken to evaluate 4906862uS
+    Time taken to evaluate 1182004uS

-took about 4.9 seconds !
-On an average, this algorithm takes about 49 milli-seconds to solve a puzzle.
-Note that we have used a pure-sequential version of the algorithm for this measurements.
+took about 1.2 seconds !
+On an average, this algorithm takes about 12 milli-seconds to solve a puzzle.
+Note that we used a pure-sequential version of the algorithm for this measurements.

 This type of algorithm is necessary to check how friendly is Erlang in designing complex algorithms with concurrency.
 And of course its performance.